-- 20,000,000 shares that are issuable upon Redemption of the Series D Preferred Stock, representing approximately 293% of the number of shares of Common Stock issuable upon the Redemption, determined as if all outstanding shares of the Series D Preferred Stock were redeemed in full on the first Holder Redemption Date (as defined below) following the date of this Prospectus (which we anticipate will occur on July 5, 2024) at a Redemption Price of \$25.00 per share plus an amount equal to all accrued but unpaid dividends to and including such Holder Redemption Date (and assuming, for the purpose of calculating such estimated number of shares, the price per share of Common Stock equal to \$15.19 representing the volume weighted average of the closing sales price ("VWAP") for the ten consecutive trading days immediately preceding the date of this Prospectus); - 695,051 shares that are issuable upon Redemption of the Series D Preferred Stock and are currently registered and remain unissued under the registration statement on Form S-11 (File No. 333-274329), originally filed with the SEC on September 1, 2023, amended on September 28, 2023, and subsequently declared effective by the SEC on September 29, 2023 (the "Prior Registration Statement"); and - 9,166 shares of Common Stock that are issuable upon Conversion of the Series D Preferred Stock and are currently registered and remain unissued under the Prior Registration Statement.
+- 20,000,000 shares that are issuable upon Redemption of the Series D Preferred Stock, representing approximately 293% of the number of shares of Common Stock issuable upon the Redemption, determined as if all outstanding shares of the Series D Preferred Stock were redeemed in full on July 5, 2024 (the last Holder Redemption Date (as defined below) preceding the date of this Prospectus) at a Redemption Price of \$25.00 per share plus an amount equal to all accrued but unpaid dividends to and including such Holder Redemption Date (and assuming, for the purpose of calculating such estimated number of shares, the price per share of Common Stock equal to \$15.19 representing the volume weighted average of the closing sales price ("VWAP") for the ten consecutive trading days immediately preceding, but not including, July 1, 2024); - 695,051 shares that are issuable upon Redemption of the Series D Preferred Stock and are currently registered and remain unissued under the registration statement on Form S-11 (File No. 333-274329), originally filed with the SEC on September 1, 2023, amended on September 28, 2023, and subsequently declared effective by the SEC on September 29, 2023 (the "Prior Registration Statement"); and - 9,166 shares of Common Stock that are issuable upon Conversion of the Series D Preferred Stock and are currently registered and remain unissued under the Prior Registration Statement.